Kev-Garcia/KOTH-Loot/README.md

 Breaching Charges: Find breaching charges from the breaching charge mod.
 This loot file contains one heavy breaching charge, along with a chance to spawn breaching charge build components.

 ## KOTH Event Configuration

-In addition to the loot table, I have added a chernarusplus.json file that controls when and how often KOTH events take place on the server.
+In addition to the loot table, you have added a chernarusplus.json file that controls when and how often KOTH events take place on the server.
 Here's the event configuration specified in the chernarusplus.json file:

 KOTH events take place every 2 hours.

 Events will only spawn once the server is populated with 3 or more players.

 This configuration ensures that KOTH events are scheduled at regular intervals and only initiate when a sufficient number of players are present, creating a dynamic and engaging gameplay experience.

+Note: You have made some specific edits to the chernarusplus.json file:

+You have moved the Krasno Airfield KOTH event out of range of an expansion trader safe zone, potentially increasing the challenge and excitement of the event.

+Additionally, you have added KOTH events at town centers in Elektrozavodsk and Chernogorsk, providing players with more diverse locations to engage in KOTH battles.

+These customizations aim to enhance the overall gameplay experience and strategic options available to players on your server.

 ## Usage